CHRONICLE: With Hollywood on strike, new worlds are opening up - ExBulletin

 CHRONICLE: With Hollywood on strike, new worlds are opening up

-In this week’s column, Wendy finds alternatives to reruns and summer replacement shows by following real-life trials and screensavers
+Columnist finds alternatives to reruns and summertime replacement shows by following real-life trials and screensavers

 If summer TV wasn’t already filled with lame reality shows, game shows and reruns, get ready for more.
 We are now affected by a strike by Hollywood screenwriters and actors.